 WordPress hosting plans sometimes also offer access to premium themes, automated WordPress updates, and WordPress-related customer support.
 It’s definitely worth considering which additional features you might need or want for your site.

 Customer support is a key element of any hosting service.
-Your relationship with your hosting provider will likely be a long-term one, so it’s important that it’s able to provide any help you may need related to your account, server, or even WordPress itself.
+Your relationship with your hosting provider will likely be a long-term one, so it’s important that it’s able to provide any help you may need related to your account, cPanel (control panel), server, or even WordPress itself.

-4. Set a hosting budget and find a price that works for you
+4. Set a hosting budget and find a hosting offer that works for you 💵

 Hosting is an ongoing expense.
 Most providers require you to pay monthly fees, although some offer annual plans.
 Either way, it’s important to consider what you’ll be able to afford on a regular basis.